 Not all countries support alphanumeric Sender IDs.
 If you enable an Alphanumeric Sender ID on a Twilio Messaging Service, Twilio will select the Alphanumeric Sender ID automatically when you send a message to a supported country.

-The best way to get started sending international SMS is to determine your use case in advance.
+The best way to get started sending international SMS messages is to define your use case in advance.
 Knowing your use case, country, and throughput needs in advance will help you pick the best Twilio solution for sending global SMS.

 誰しもが一度は考える「コーディングって難しい」。そんな時は、お問い合わせフォームから質問してください。 または、Stack Overflow でTwilioタグのついた情報から欲しいものを探してみましょう。